 Due to the relatively short history of the online consumer finance industry in China, the PRC government has yet to establish a comprehensive regulatory framework governing our industry.
-Recent legislations that have significant impact on the industry include: the Guidelines on Promoting the Healthy Development of Internet Finance Industry, or the Fintech Guidelines, the Implementation Plan for the Special Rectification of Internet Financial Risk, the Notice on the Implementation of Check and Rectification of Cash Loan Business and a supplementary notice, or the Notices on Cash Loans, and the Notice on Regulating and Rectifying "Cash Loan" Business, or Circular 141, and the Online Lending Rectification Office issued the Implementation Plan of Specific Rectification for Risks in Microcredit Companies conducting Online Microcredit Business, or Circular 56, which further details the requirements on online microcredit companies.
+Recent legislation that has significant impact on the industry includes: the Guidelines on Promoting the Healthy Development of Internet Finance Industry, or the Fintech Guidelines; the Implementation Plan for the Special Rectification of Internet Financial Risk; the Notice on the Implementation of Check and Rectification of Cash Loan Business and a supplementary notice, or the Notices on Cash Loans; the Notice on Regulating and Rectifying "Cash Loan" Business, or Circular 141; the Online Lending Rectification Office issued the Implementation Plan of Specific Rectification for Risks in Microcredit Companies Conducting Online Microcredit Business, or Circular 56, which further details the requirements on online microcredit companies; and the Interim Measures for Administration of Internet Loans Issued by Commercial Banks, or the Internet Loans Interim Measures.
+In addition, the Interim Administrative Measures for Online Microcredit Business, or the Online Microcredit Draft, and the Credit Reporting Draft were recently released for public consultation, and significant uncertainties exist with respect to their enactment timetable, interpretation and implementation.